Nilorn Offices and Industrial Unit, North Yorkshire

-Working closely with agents, Atkinson Associates, we have been involved in the major refurbishment programme of the buildings, starting with the interior design of the largest of the mill buildings on site: Pegholme Mill.
+Working closely with agents, Atkinson Associates, we were involved in the major refurbishment programme of the buildings, starting with the interior design of the largest of the mill buildings on site: Pegholme Mill.
 Our brief is to improve the quality of the space internally to create accessible, adaptable and affordable contemporary office spaces as a unique prospect for potential tenants.

 Our design concept was developed to create a cohesive brand identity using a palette of materials, finishes and fittings to enable phased refurbishment to take place on a live operational site.
 The design of the common areas will make the spaces more attractive, bright and light, whilst still being sympathetic to the historic buildings.
-A combination of industrial and contemporary features have been introduced along with improved lighting, signage and way-finding.
+A combination of industrial and contemporary features were introduced along with improved lighting, signage and way-finding.

-Additionally, we have worked alongside several tenants on the internal fit-outs of their new office spaces providing a seamless service for amongst others; a high-end nursery furniture supplier, Room to Grow, car leasing company DSG and marketing agency, Ponderosa.
+Additionally, we worked alongside several tenants on the internal fit-outs of their new office spaces providing a seamless service for amongst others; a high-end nursery furniture supplier, Room to Grow, car leasing company DSG and marketing agency, Ponderosa.

 Sentio Office Interior Design – Leeds